GeovaneF55/GeovaneF55/README.md

 ## About Me

-My name is Geovane Fonseca and at a time I have 26 years old and live in Belo Horizonte, Brazil
+Graduated in Computer Science at PUC-Minas in 2020 and Technician in Informatics at CEFET-MG in 2013.
+I am passionate about science and have the objective of growing professionally, besides gaining more knowledge in the area of computing and personal fulfillment.
+I'm from Belo Horizonte, Brazil but curently live in Lisboa, Portugal.

 <h3>👨🏻‍💻 Jobs</h3>